ayamte/Deploiement_chronogaz_site2/output/generated-policies/deepseek_generated_policies.md

 **Risk Level:** ERROR

 **Policy Statement:**
 The use of eval() with expressions that can lead to arbitrary code execution is strictly prohibited.
-All code must be reviewed and sanitized to prevent this vulnerability.
+All code must be reviewed and sanitized to prevent this vulnerability

 **Implementation Requirements:**
 1. Prohibit the use of eval() and similar functions in all new code development.